-- 1. Exposures that comply with all of the following criteria shall be considered retail exposures: - (a) the exposure is -to one or more natural persons-or to an SME within the meaning of Article 5, point (8)-; - (b) the total amount owed to the institution, its parent undertakings and its subsidiaries, by the obligor or group of connected clients, including any exposure in default but excluding exposures secured by residential property referred to in Article 4(1), point (75d), up to the property value shall not, to the knowledge of the institution, which shall take reasonable steps to confirm the situation, exceed EUR 1 million; - (c) the exposure represents one of a significant number of exposures with similar characteristics, such that the risks associated with such exposure are substantially reduced; - (d) the institution concerned treats the exposure in its risk management framework and manages the exposure internally as retail exposure consistently over time and in a manner that is similar to the treatment by the institution of other retail exposures.
+- 1. Exposures that comply with all of the following criteria shall be considered retail exposures: - (a) the exposure is to one or more natural persons or to an SME ; - (b) the total amount owed to the institution, its parent undertakings and its subsidiaries, by the obligor or group of connected clients, including any exposure in default but excluding exposures secured by residential property, up to the property value shall not, to the knowledge of the institution, which shall take reasonable steps to confirm the situation, exceed EUR 1 million; - (c) the exposure represents one of a significant number of exposures with similar characteristics, such that the risks associated with such exposure are substantially reduced; - (d) the institution concerned treats the exposure in its risk management framework and manages the exposure internally as a retail exposure consistently over time and in a manner that is similar to the treatment by the institution of other retail exposures.